trustfractal/protocol/blockchain/pallets/token_distribution/README.md

 ## Purpose

-This pallet implements the Fractal protocol's minting logic.
+This pallet implements the Fractal Protocol's token minting and distribution logic.

-Users are able to provide data and a signed ID to be eligible for the daily token minting.

-## Dependencies

-### Genesis Configuration

-TODO(shelbyd): Write this.
+This pallet allows the root user(s) of the Protocol to configure the distribution of tokens without pushing a chain code update.
+It also allows some portion of the minting to go to on-chain "purposes" that don't correspond to an explicit address.